 If your water meter keeps spinning or you have an abnormally high water bill, this could indicate a leak.

-We at ADI Leak Detection have all the latest equipment & years of experience to detect leaks non-invasively on your property with minimal disturbances.
+We at ADI Leak Detection have all the latest equipment & years of experience in Trace and Access – allowing us to detect leaks both internally and externally non-invasively, with minimal disturbances.

 We help detect internal and external leaks such as water pipe leaks, leaks to filtration systems, underground heating leaks, spas and swimming pool leaks too.
 Trust us to find and repair leaks in fields, under all types of internal flooring, in buildings and open spaces.
 You name it, we can find it!